pitt-crc/user-manual/docs/applications/licensed-software/matlab/matlab-remote-job-submission.md

     The instructions below have been updated to correspond to the R2022a plugin scripts.
     Some cluster object fieldnames have changed.
 Changes from the previous scripts will have comments next to them.

+You should **not** use them on the clusters as they **share **a filesystem with the MATLAB installation that is running the jobs!
+If you are running Matlab from the cluster, such as VIZ, then there is no need to download and execute the plugin scripts.
+In that case, directly run "configCluster" from Matlab to create the cluster profile.

 ### Unpack the Cluster Plugin Bundle to a Path on Your Computer